WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/feat.md

     .Configure();
 ```

-#### Component Methods

-`AddBuffSkillBonus()` is a component method which creates a `BlueprintComponent` of the specified type and add it to the blueprint's `Component` field array.
-Most mechanical effects are defined using components and applied this way.

-Component methods have parameters which set field values.
-By default all parameters are optional but this may not be accurate.

-If you identify problems with the API such as optional parameters that should be required, file an [issue on GitHub](https://github.com/WittleWolfie/WW-Blueprint-Core/issues/new) or consider [contributing to BlueprintCore](~/articles/contributing.md).

-Note that the skill is defined in the `StatType` enum which is used by the game for most numeric characteristics.
-Instead of searching for "Skill" we could have searched for "Stat" to find different options.
-A word caution: not every use of `StatType` works with every type of stat.
+Notice the skill is defined in using the `StatType` enum.
+This is used in game to represent most numerical characteristics.
+Instead of searching for "Skill" we could have searched for "Stat" to find different ways to add the effect.

 > [!NOTE]
 > For more information on how stats are used look at the CharacterStats class constructor.
 The different stat classes, e.g. ModifiableValueAttributeStat, impact whether a StatType is valid for a specific usage.